Classroom-Based and Virtual

 Quizzes – Games

-Tests or exams are used before, during, at the end, and after the training so the learners, their trainers/facilitators, and other key stakeholders can evaluate the effectiveness of the training program and make the necessary changes/revisions to continuously improve the program.
+Tests or exams are used before, during, at the end, and after the learning iniatiative so the learners, their facilitators, and other key stakeholders can evaluate the effectiveness of the learning program and make the necessary changes/revisions to continuously improve the program.

 Training Transfer – Post Training Assignments

-Taking what was learned during the training and applying it back in the workplace is a critical component of all our customized training programs.
+Taking what was learned during the learning initiative and applying it back in the workplace is a critical component of all our customized learning programs.
 It is very important that the participants do something practical with what they’ve learned.
-Post training assignments are custom designed to be completed by the participants to ensure learning transfer.
+Practice assignments are custom designed to be completed by the participants to ensure learning transfer.